COVID-19 Vaccine Phases

 - Staff working in urgent care clinics

-- Also includes residents in these behavioral health non-residential or outpatient facilities
+- Includes residents in these behavioral health non-residential or outpatient facilities

-- Persons 16-64 years old with one or more of the following
+EITHER because they have one or more of the following health conditions:

 - Chronic kidney disease, stage 4 or above